Skip to main content

 • "Changed roles" → Could be retained by multi-seat or org-level accounts

 We typically find that 30-40% of "involuntary" churn has a retention intervention available.
 Most companies write off the entire category.
+Use our free churn rate calculator to quantify how much of your monthly revenue these overlooked segments are costing you.

-The most interesting pattern isn't in what customers say — it's in what they don't say.
+The most interesting pattern isn't in what customers say.
+It's in what they don't say.
 If you have 100 cancellation responses and nobody mentions onboarding, that doesn't mean onboarding is great.
-It might mean customers who had bad onboarding experiences never got far enough to churn — they just never activated.
+It might mean customers who had bad onboarding experiences never got far enough to churn.
+They just never activated.

 Look at the gap between your churn data and your activation data: